kuba--/yag/README.md

 - YAG was implemented in "Go", so install golang first [http://golang.org/doc/install].

 - YAG uses redis database (check redis.conf for configuration details) to store datapoints, so you need to install redis database [http://redis.io/download] on your DB server.
+Redis version >= `2.6.0` required in order to load lua scripts

 # Compiling